kevinfrei/EMP/README.md

 Windows Media Player would play Flac, as would "Groove Music" I imagine (and anything else probably, because of the pluggable (and highly overarchitected) nature of audio/video handling in Windows).
-But I'm on a Mac on a regular basis these days and Vox is **awful** (I'm not paying a monthly fee for the privilege of listening to the music I've already purchased, thanks very much) and VLC is a bad music player (a great video player, but not great for music, IMO)
+But I'm on a Mac on a regular basis these days.
+Vox is **awful** (I'm not paying a monthly fee for the privilege of listening to the music I've already purchased, thanks very much) and VLC is a bad music player (a great video player, but not great for music, IMO)

 What's it look like?
 Kind of like iTunes' ugly stepsister (#notadesigner!), but